-Carmina is the creator of She Grrrowls – a night showcasing talented women within the arts.
+Carmina is the founder of She Grrrowls – a night showcasing talented women within the arts.
 She features poetry, comedy and music and welcomes audience members to join in the open mic’.
-It takes places every third Monday at The Gallery Cafe in Bethnal Green.

 An Academic Mentor at a secondary school, Carmina also runs a Spoken Word Club.
 She has facilitated workshops independently and alongside Ross Sutherland, Michael Rosen and Niall O’Sullivan.